 The neighborhood is suitable for quiet romantic vacations but has the right number of bars for the entertainment of tourists.
-In Naoussa, on the other hand, the heart of the island’s nightlife beats.
+In Naoussa, on the other hand, the heart of the Greek island’s nightlife beats.

 Other accommodation areas are located near famous beaches such as Pounta, Santa Maria, Lagaras, Kolimbithres, Chrysi Akti, and Piso Livadi.

 The island has rooms at excellent prices but also suites in luxury hotels, adult-only resorts, and All-Inclusive Resorts for Couples.
 In recent years, independent Greece honeymoon villas have been built on the island to rent for as long as you want.